 Sideswipes occur when moving vehicles in the same or opposite direction collide with one another on the side.
 The usual causes are unsafe lane changes, failure to check blind spots, improper merging, and distracted driving.

-Use (or absence of) turn signal is the most telling evidence.
-Not signaling shows negligence.
-Both drivers are generally to blame in sideswipes, especially if both were moving or attempting to occupy the same space.
+Use of turn signal or its absence is the most telling evidence.
+Not signaling shows driver negligence.
+Both drivers are generally to blame in sideswipe accident incidents, especially if both were moving or attempting to occupy the same space on the road.
 Investigators trace fault using paint transfer and scratch patterns.

 Head-on collisions and damage clues

-Head-on collisions are serious.
+Head-on collisions are usually the most serious of collision types.
 The point of impact helps determine which vehicle left its lane and traveled across the center line.
 The vehicle that crosses the wrong lane is almost always at fault.
 Fault is confirmed using point-of-impact and road marks.

 Damage evaluation considers crumple zones that distribute impact.
-The level of deformation indicates forces.
-Driver inattention, such as DUI, speeding, or texting, is a leading cause of head-on crashes and explicitly establishes fault.
+The level of deformation indicates the magnitude of forces levied on vehicle occupants.
+Driver inattention, which DUI, speeding, or texting may cause, is a leading cause of head-on crashes and explicitly establishes fault.

 What is the most common type of car accident where fault is determined by damage location?